how to make money with personal blog

 Ebooks: these could be placed as “guides” or courses that are even self-study.
 They’re written downloadables, probably in .pdf, .mobi, and/or .epub format.

-Digital subscriptions: these are usually delivered by email, and are often fairly cheap contrasted with various other products (making them attractive to first-time purchasers).
+Digital subscriptions: These are usually delivered by email and are often fairly cheap compared with various other products (making them attractive to first-time purchasers).

-Online courses: these could be text, sound, and/or video, although video is increasingly becoming the “default” expectation.
+Online courses could be text, sound, and/or video, although video is increasingly becoming the “default” expectation.

-Membership of a private website or group: this might be considered an account site you host yourself, or something as simple as a Facebook group that is closed.
+Membership in a private website or group: This might be considered an account site you host yourself or something as simple as a closed Facebook group.

 Software or phone software: unless you’re a designer, this probably isn’t the product you’ll first go for.
 But maybe it’s very lucrative for anyone to try later on.

-Physical services and products: these could be almost anything from books to t-shirts to one-off bits of art.
+Physical services and products could be almost anything from books to t-shirts to one-off bits of art.
 But they, aren’t the greatest products to begin with unless you’ve already got a small business selling.

 Let’s just take a look at each one for much more information.
-I’ll give examples that are providing each one so that you can see how different bloggers are using these different types of products.
+I’ll give examples for each one so that you can see how different bloggers are using these different types of products.

 no. 1: Ebooks: Are They Appropriate for you?